AaltoSciComp/scicomp-docs/rse/units.rst

 Our pilot is funded by departments and schools, and members of these units can receive the basic services free of charge (in accordance to the shares of funding).
-If a research group would like dedicated advanced services (see list above), they can directly fund this program.
-This could be, for example, co-funding salaries or
+If a research group would like :doc:`dedicated advanced services <researchers>` (see list above), they will directly fund this and replace your share.

 Benefits to schools/departments: